kygnz/479_lab2/README.md

-# Heart rate and Breathing Rate Strap
+# Heart and Respiratory Rate Monitor

 Your goal in this lab is to develop a wearable chest strap that monitors the heart rate and the respiratory